With Nobel Laureate Dr Barry C. Barish attending in person.

 Awards

-Gold10 Global Recipients
+Gold10 Global Recipients (per division)

 150 USD Cash Award, 500 USD CCIR Academy scholarship, digital award certificate, invitation for a feature interview on CCIR podcast and website, invitation to the Award Ceremony and Dinner at the University of Cambridge (free of charge).

-Silver10 Global Recipients
+Silver10 Global Recipients (per division)

 100 USD Cash Award, 300 USD CCIR Academy scholarship, digital award certificate, invitation for a feature interview on CCIR podcast and website, invitation to the Award Ceremony and Dinner at the University of Cambridge (free of charge).

-Bronze10 Global Recipients
+Bronze10 Global Recipients (per division)

 50 USD Cash Award, 200 USD CCIR Academy scholarship, digital award certificate, invitation for a feature interview on CCIR podcast and website, invitation to the Award Ceremony and Dinner at the University of Cambridge (free of charge).